nielslange/smntcs-quantity-buttons-for-woocommerce/README.txt

 == Installation ==

-1. Upload 'smntcs-quantity-buttons-for-woocommerce' to the '/wp-content/plugins/' directory
+1. Upload `smntcs-quantity-buttons-for-woocommerce` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress.

 == Screenshots ==